peschwartz/DD2480-DECIDE/README.md

 [Phoebe ]:

-- Implementation of LICs 3, 8, 13, PUM
+- Implementation of LICs 3, 8, 13
 - Testing of LIC3, 8, 13, PUM
-  In this project, I worked on this...
-  As a group, we worked well together and communicated frequently...
+- Implementation of PUM file with calculation function
+- Implementation of PUM testing
+- Implementation of the decide file and functions
+- Implementation of the decide testing
+-
+As a group, we were very successful with our implementation of the DECIDE framework.
+Not only did we complete the functions and implement them correctly, we also learned and practiced good software engineering processes.
+We communicated frequently and met in person often.
+We set rules for how we wanted to create commits and issues and followed these practices throughout the implementation of our framework.

 [Samuel ]: